dojo/widgets/docs/V7-Migration-Guide.md

   - No longer supported
 #### Changes in behaviour

-The range slider widget now internally manages its own value.
-The value can be changed via the `initialValue` property, and updates are exposed via the `onValue` callback.
+The range slider widget now internally manages its own value by default and changed via the `initialValue` property.
+The range slider can be fully controlled using the `value` property.

 #### Example of migration from v6 to v7